 Your Long Island defective products lawyer will provide more information about this process and the best legal path forward.

-Speak to a Long Island Defective Products Attorney Today
+Speak to a Defective Product Attorney in Long Island Today

 At Carner & DeVita, our team of highly experienced Long Island defective products lawyers are here to help you get the compensation you deserve.
 For over 50 years, we’ve helped victims find justice for their injuries.